-- 1. Referrals to this service will only be accepted from the Blended Mobile Crisis Team and, in special circumstances, as a request of the Division of Developmental Disabilities.
-The Autism and Crisis Services Manager, or designee, will review all referrals and notify the ASD CSH provider to proceed with admission accordingly.
+- provider to proceed with admission accordingly.
 The ASD CSH provider will admit all youth approved for this service. - 2.
-The provider is required to place new admissions on the I/DD Crisis Beds Inventory Status board (BHL Web) within 24 hours of admission. - 3.
+The provider is required to place new admissions on the I/DD Crisis Beds Inventory Status Board (BHL Web) within 24 hours of admission. - 3.
 If youth has an I/DD waiver, the provider must work with the youth's Support Coordinator to ensure that an appropriate service and support array is available to the youth upon discharge. - 4.
 Provider must develop and maintain policies and procedures for the ASD CSH. - 5.
 Three (3) regularly scheduled/shift staff must be present in each ASD CSH at all times. - 6.
-Telemedicine is allowed for a variety of supportive ASD CSH functions, including, for example, diagnosis, behavioral assessment/observation, consultation, plan development, etc. - 7.
+Telemedicine is allowed for a variety of supportive ASD CSH functions, specifically observation, consultation, plan development and caregiver training.
+All professionals must adhere to relevant regulatory requirements for service provision as set forth by their professional standards and Georgia law. - 7.
 Provider must engage collaboratively with any community providers, including outpatient ASD service provider(s), currently serving the youth.
 The ASD CSH provider will obtain the guardian's authorization to communicate with these providers. - 8.
 In collaboration with the guardian/caregiver and Autism Case Expeditor, as needed the ASD CSH provider will make a diligent effort to refer the youth to community services, including outpatient ASD service provider(s), to address ongoing support needs.
 The ASD CSH provider must document their efforts in the youth's record. - 9.
-ASD CSH provider must contact the youth's school system within 48 hours of admission to plan for implementation of the youth's Individualized Education Program (IEP) and to arrange for needed/required educational services while the youth is in the ASD CSH.
+ASD CSH provider must contact the youth's school system within 48 hours of admission to plan for implementation of the youth's IEP and to arrange for needed/required educational services while the youth is in the ASD CSH. - 10.
+Prior to admission, the ASD CSH provider must obtain a Consent to Treatment signed by the youth's legal guardian, which must include, but not be limited to the following elements: - Signed acknowledgement by the legal guardian that admission to, continued stay in, and discharge from in the ASD CSH are subject to medical necessity criteria that must be adhered to; - b.
+Signed acknowledgement by the legal guardian and caregiver if different that their involvement in the youth's treatment planning and interventions is required; - c.
+Signed acknowledgement by the legal guardian that they are expected to either directly provide or arrange for transportation of the youth from the ASD CSH upon discharge.
+The ASD CSH provider may assist the guardian with these arrangements, with the understanding that this provider is not responsible for providing transportation at discharge.